Francis A. Hendry: American Civil War

 On February 1, 1861, before the war really began in earnest, Hendry led efforts to create Polk County, Florida, and was elected to its first Board of County Commissioners.
 Hendry spent the first three years of the war supplying cattle to the Confederate Commissary Department.
 But, his work was made difficult by a Federal garrison that occupied old Fort Meade as well as Fort Myers.
-So, in 1863, he organized his own cavalry company to keep protect cattle intended for the Confederate army.
+In 1863, he organized his own cavalry company to keep protect cattle intended for the Confederate States Army.
 He was given the rank of captain and attached to Colonel C. J. Munnerlyn's Cow Cavalry.